Sandpiper Resort’s History

 Ivan had a dream of building an 18-hole golf course, and so it was implemented.
 Today, it is called Sandpiper Golf Course.
 In memory of their mother and sister, they named the inn Rowena’s Inn on the River.

 After Ivan passed away in July 2001, Betty-Anne bought out Ivan’s share, and is now the only remaining sibling from that generation.
-She sold the resort in 2016 but continues to reside on site, welcoming guests as they arrive.
-The resort has been rebranded as Sandpiper Resort home to Sandpiper Golf Course, Rowena’s Inn on the River, and the Clubhouse Restaurant.
+She sold the resort in 2016 but lived on site, welcoming guests as they arrive.
+She moved away in April of 2021.
+The resort has been rebranded as Sandpiper Resort home to Sandpiper Golf Course, Rowena’s Inn on the River, and the River’s Edge Clubhouse Restaurant.